gose/elastic-data-lake/README.md

 ## Logstash Toolkit

+*Note:*  The [Logstash Toolkit](https://github.com/gose/logstash-toolkit) is also provided as a standalone repository, making it easy for someone who wants to build Logstash filters, to download the toolkit and iteratively build a filter chain.

 Logstash processes data using pipelines.
 Logstash pipelines can be built a number of ways.
 Below is one method for iteratively building them.
 It's outlined in 3 steps:

 1. Print events to `stdout` to verify we can read them